-Your Google Nest thermostat can switch to Eco Temperature automatically after it senses that nobody's home.
-You'll know that Eco Temperature is active when 'ECO' appears on your thermostat and in the Nest or Google Home app.
-You can also choose Eco Temperature when you're at home to help save energy.
+Your Google Nest thermostat can automatically switch to Eco Temperature when it senses that no one is home.
+Eco Temperature is active when 'Eco' appears on your thermostat and in the Nest or Google Home app.
+You can also turn on Eco Temperature when you're at home to save energy.

 |

-- Your Nest thermostat can switch to Eco Temperature automatically after it senses that nobody's home.
-You'll know that Eco Temperature is active when your thermostat says 'Eco' on the display or in the Nest or Home app.
+- Your Nest thermostat can automatically switch to Eco Temperature when it senses that no one is home.
+Eco Temperature is on when your thermostat says 'Eco' on the display or in the Nest or Home app.

-- Eco hold: If you've manually selected your Eco Temperature preset.
+- Eco hold: If you manually chose your Eco Temperature preset.

-- Adaptive Eco: If you've turned on the Adaptive Eco setting, which automatically adjusts your Eco Temperature preset.
-Learn more information about Adaptive Comfort and Adaptive Eco.
+- Adaptive Eco: If you turned on the Adaptive Eco setting.
+It adjusts your Eco Temperature preset on its own.
+Learn more about Adaptive Comfort and Adaptive Eco.

-- You can also manually set your thermostat to Eco Temperature at any time, even when you're at home.
-This can be useful if you want to try to save more energy while you're at home and don't mind it being a bit cooler or warmer than normal.
+- You can also manually set your thermostat to Eco Temperature at any time.
+You can do this even when you're home.
+This is useful if you want to save energy while you're home, and don't mind if it's a bit colder or warmer than usual.

 - Your thermostat can also switch to Eco Temperature automatically if you manually switch your home to Away mode with the Nest or Home app.